Lystapad/gulp-fontfacegen-mod/README.md

 **gulp-fontfacegen-mod** is a modified [gulp-fontfacegen](https://www.npmjs.com/package/gulp-fontfacegen), [gulp-fontfacegen-extended](https://www.npmjs.com/package/gulp-fontfacegen-extended) plugins.
 It generates CSS file with @font-face rules for modern browsers (**woff, woff2** formats) based on keywords in font filename.
+>[!NOTE]
-\*notice: ! it does not convert fonts to different formats, but only generates a CSS file with the font name @font-face and its parameters: font-family, font-style, font-weight;
+>It does not convert fonts to different formats, but only generates a CSS file with the font name @font-face and its parameters: font-family, font-style, font-weight.

 ## What is the difference?
 - You can specify fonts destination folder.